Freestyle skiing at the 2022 Olympic Winter Games will be contested Feb. 3, 5-10 and 13-19 with medals awarded in 13 events.

 Making its Olympic debut at the 2014 Sochi Games, halfpipe, also known as a superpipe, is a U-shaped course with 22-foot walls.
 Skiers traverse through the halfpipe, executing multiple tricks on both walls of the pipe.

-Making its Olympic debut at the 2022 Beijing Games, big air setup features just one single jump.
+Making its Olympic debut at the 2022 Games, big air setup features just one single jump.
 On each run, skiers have one shot to land one of their biggest or most difficult tricks.
 In the final round, each rider must land two different tricks over the duration of the contest, as a best-two-of-three format is utilized.